-Motryx is now seeking a third extension.
-In support of this motion, Motryx has filed the Fourth Report of the Proposal Trustee.
+Motryx is now seeking its last extension.
+In support of this motion, Motryx has filed the Fifth Report of the Proposal Trustee and the Affidavit of Niva Sabeshan.

 B. Service, Notice and Abridgement of Time

 The relief sought in this motion is pursuant to the BIA and therefore the Bankruptcy and Insolvency General Rules supersede the Nova Scotia Civil Procedure Rules in the event of any inconsistency.
 BIA Rule 3 states: